-When the calc method form is displayed to the user, variables are listed in the order that they are listed in this grid.
+When the Calc Method Variables dialog is displayed to the user, variables are listed in the order that they are listed in this grid.
 You can change the order of variables by selecting a variable row and then clicking the Move variable uparrow or the Move variable down arrow.